signalfx/gateway/README.md

 curl -XPOST -d '{"org":"dev"}' localhost:6060/debug/dims
 ```

-Then, any datapoints with the "org" dimension if "dev" will be logged.
+Then, any datapoints with the "org" dimension of "dev" will be logged.